israkhan-ba/LearnJS/README.md

 This project will contains of
 - Text noted as Markdown as .md file
-- Source JavaScript file named by purpose (Use my naming system which will update alogn with Learning tree [LEARNING-TREE.md] )
+- Source JavaScript file named by purpose (Use my naming system which will update alogn with [Learning tree](LEARNING-TREE.md) )
 - Display of JavaScript test with HTML and other appropriate way.
 - Some images and css.

 Important Notes will contain in the repository root directory
 - README.md (This file) contain description of this project
-- OVERVIEW.md [a relative link](OVERVIEW.md) contain overall view of this project to make it easy find and see the progression.
+- [OVERVIEW.md](OVERVIEW.md) contain overall view of this project to make it easy find and see the progression.
-- STACK.md contain the list of to-do things on JavaScript.
+- [STACK.md](STACK.md) contain the list of to-do things on JavaScript.
-- LEARNING-TREE.md contain view for learning hierarchy.
+- [LEARNING-TREE.md](LEARNING-TREE.md) contain view for learning hierarchy.
-- LOGS.md contain anything I just did with the project.
+- [LOGS.md](LOGS.md) contain anything I just did with the project.

 Thanks for coming.